bingtimren/typescript-validation-study/README.md

 - Failfast - for backend validation, fail at first violation
 - Combinable - allows multiple validators on same node (AND), or even better, allows a logic expression
 - Customizable - allows custom validators
+- Type Coercion - converting value from one type to another, e.g. string to Date
 - Traversable - runtime schema can be traversed at runtime
 - Standard - if the schema / type defining language is a standard and supported by a community